Overview and Description of Tulips

 - Darwin Hybrid - Cross between Darwin and the Fosteriana.
 Tall (24") stems and very hardy.
 Naturalize well.
 Late season, blooming into May.

 - Single Late - One bloom per stem.
-Wide range of colors and late season bloomers.
+It is known for a wide range of colors and late season bloomers.

 - Fringed - Fringed or ruffled petal edges in many colors, sometimes with contrasting colors on the fringe.
 Late season bloomer with 12-18" stems.

 - Viridiflora - Late season blooms on 12-24" stems with distinctive green streaks in their petals.

 - Rembrandt - Once prized for their colorful streaks and mottling, these tulips are no longer grown commercially because the coloring was caused by a virus that spreads to other tulips.
 You may still see Rembrandt tulips advertised, but they are not true Rembrandt cultivars.